tyhranac/ArcGIS-Notebooks/README.md

 # ArcGIS-Notebooks

-This repository contains notebooks for various web GIS workflows.
+This repository contains notebooks for various ArcGIS workflows.
 A summary of each notebook is provided below.

 ### Clone Items Notebook App